bgachara/bgachara.github.io/posts/virtual_memory.md

   - OS
 ---

-`Notes on Virtual Memory`
 `Any problem in computer science can be solved using indirection`

+**Machine Register**
-**Machine Register** - High speed memory cells that hold data for arithmetic and logic computations.
+  - High speed memory cells that hold data for arithmetic and logic computations.

 ## Problems for VM